Advertisement

 “Intercourse one to two days prior to ovulation is good timing,” Dr. Vij notes, “but this only increases the likelihood of conception, not what sex your baby will be.”

 Your ovulation window is short, leaving you only about 12 hours to conceive.
-But because sperm can survive inside the female reproductive tract for 72 hours, doctors recommend having sex in the three day-span before ovulation.
+But because sperm can survive inside the female reproductive tract for 72 hours, doctors recommend having sex in the three days before ovulation.
 This will increase your chances of getting pregnant — but that’s all it will do.
 Studies continue to show that the timing of conception doesn’t play any role in your child’s sex.

 Sex position doesn’t make a difference in how fast sperm reaches the cervix either.
 “Having deeper intercourse won’t alter the delivery of sperm to the egg at all,” Dr. Vij clarifies.

-Dr. Shettles also had a lot of theories about the pH factor of the vagina — specifically, he believed that “cleaning” the vagina with different substances (known as douching), would change the vagina’s pH in a way that would lead to conceiving either a boy or a girl.
+Dr. Shettles also had a lot of theories about the pH factor of the vagina — specifically, he believed that “cleaning” the vagina with different substances (known as douching) would change the vagina’s pH in a way that would lead to conceiving either a boy or a girl.

 Advertisement